 A non-fiction historical account of the drive from Normandy to Germany.
 The book is a treasure trove of soldiers’ portraits, personal accounts and interviews.

-The story is told through the eyes of Eisenhower, Patton, private Eddie Benson as well as Germans Gerd von Rundstedt and Albert Speer.
+After the Normandy invasion.
+Told through the eyes of Eisenhower, Patton, private Eddie Benson as well as Germans Gerd von Rundstedt and Albert Speer.